Isrothy/lualine-diagnostic-message/README.md

     sections = {
         lualine_c = {
             "diagnostic-message",
-            --- If you want to custoimze the color colors = {
+            --- If you want to custoimze the colors colors = {
                 error = "#BF616A",
                 warn = "#EBCB8B",
                 info = "#A3BE8C",
                 hint = "#88C0D0",
+            },
+            --- If you want to custoimze the icons icons = {
+                error = "E",
+                warn = "W",
+                info = "I",
+                hint = "H",
             }
         }
     }